mshaneck/mshaneck.github.io/SLAE32/slae32-assignment3.md

 In researching egg hunters I came across [this site](http://www.fuzzysecurity.com/tutorials/expDev/4.html), which then directed me to [this paper](http://www.hick.org/code/skape/papers/egghunt-shellcode.pdf), which is more or less the seminal work on egg hunters, and also the best source for Linux egg hunting that I could find.

 Egg hunters in reality are actually very simple.
 The premise is that sometimes we don't have room to place the entire payload where the exploit gives us access.
 Perhaps there is some prior processing that shortens the code, or perhaps longer shellcode will crash the program before the corrupted `eip` is used.
 However, it may be the case that a larger space can be allocated somewhere else.
 For example, you could place the payload in an environment variable, or it might be a command line argument, both of which are accessible in memory.
-Or it might be the case, as was described in the paper, that the shellcode can be inserted into some structure or object that gets loaded elsewhere, like an HTML page.
+Or it might be the case, as was described in the paper, that the shellcode can be inserted into some structure or object that gets loaded elsewhere, like an HTML page stored in the heap.

 In short, an egg hunter is a small stub of shellcode that simply loops through memory to see if it contains the "egg" (a unique but short sequence of bytes) that is placed at the beginning of the shell code.
 If it does, then it transfers control there.
 If it does not, then it moves on to the next word in memory.
-In this manner, it will scan the entire memory contents (or whatever subsection you know the payload to be in) and will find the egg and jump to it there,
+In this manner, it will scan the entire memory contents (or whatever segment you know the payload to be in) and will find the egg and jump to it there,

 Since the egg might be located anywhere in memory, a truly complete egg hunter will be forced to examine segments of memory for which it does not have read permissions and so accessing it would cause a Segmentation Violation, which will crash the program.
 Not a desirable outcome when you are trying to get your shellcode to execute.